 Quality of content produced

 While it’s a given that you want to choose an excellent photographer for Instagram campaigns, not all snapshots are created equal.
 For instance, some influencers might prefer to use filters and a lot of photo editing, while others publish pictures closer to their natural state.
 These stylistic choices can make a big difference in the price of a campaign due to the amount of work required and even the audience the piece of content is likely to bring in.

 Size of an influencer’s following

 This one’s easy to quantify, because you can look over their profiles.
 While you’ll want to make sure an influencer isn’t using a lot of fake followers, profiles tell you a lot about the person.
 The more genuine followers, the more potential eyeballs.
 So, similarly to the circulation numbers of a periodical, you’ll want to consider follower numbers–and learn how to identify fake followers.

 Length/type of campaign

 It costs more money to have an Instagram story made than to have a single frame posted.
-Likewise, if you’ll have this person post over a period of time you’ll need to pay accordingly.
+Likewise, if you’ll have this person post over a period of time, you’ll need to pay accordingly.
 The type of post can also play a role in determining how much you should pay.

 Admittedly, this one can be harder to judge.
 However, you can measure effectiveness based on engagement numbers.
-Alternately, an influencer might have stats available that can tell you how well he or she sells things.
+Alternatively, an influencer might have stats available that can tell you how well he or she sells things.
 If an influencer was found using a platform or agency, there may be some reviews or client feedback available.
-Past experience can also be helpful here, too.
+Past experiences can also be helpful here, too.

 Using an Instagram influencer calculator

 Of course, all of the methods described above are subjective, with the exception of commission-based compensation.
 Even there, you have to determine a rate.
 Between this subjectivity and a flat per-thousand-followers approach stands the Instagram influencer calculator.
-Let’s take a look at nine of them using the results for my own Instagram tag (@NealSchaffer).
+Let’s take a look at the top 7 of them using the results for my own Instagram tag (@NealSchaffer).